keides2/cov_lint/README.md

 - 2023/09/20 keides2 v0.1.0 webpack
 - 2023/10/07 keides2 V0.2.0 Removed the uppercase character detection function for 3 or more characters.
 - 2023/10/10 keides2 v0.3.0 The color of the wavy line, the level of the diagnosis result, and the icon change depending on the impact level: "high," "medium," and "low."
-- 2023/10/13 keides2 Added constraints when reading CSV files (files whose format is not snapshot_id_xxxx.csv will not be read).
+- 2023/10/13 keides2 v0.3.1 Added constraints when reading CSV files (files whose format is not snapshot_id_xxxx.csv will not be read).
+- 2023/10/18 keides2 v0.3.2 Outputs an error when the return value type of the input box is undefined. (does not display an error dialog)
+The input box disappears when you move the focus, so "keep the input box open even if the focus moves to another part of the editor or to another window" (a usability improvement)

 ---
 # COVLint (in Japanese)